freakeinstein/a-mma-documentation/README.md

 # a_മ്മ documentation

 Welcome to a_mma indic ML documentation.
 Choose your language to get started.
+Or see [a_മ്മ official roadmap](https://github.com/a-mma/a-mma-documentation/blob/master/docs/00.01_activities/roadmap.md) with live updates.

 ## index